vatj/waveglow-tensorflow2/README.md

 - [ ] Fixing half-precision issues.
 It seems like computing determinant in half precision is unstable in current implementation.
 - [ ] Add metric to the training loop e.g. mean loss over epoch
 - [ ] Add a notebook with a couple of iteration to enable profiling and graph of the train step autograph
-- [ ] Hyperparameters need to be commented further
 - [ ] Train the model and add link to audio samples

 ## Supported